dgaydukov/cert-ocpjp11/files/ocpjp11.md

 in big-endian you have to move all digits right.
 But with little-endian you just add digits Don't confuse:
 * signed - those who store sign `+/-`.
 So for 4 bytes int, range would be -2B to +2B
 * unsigned - only positive.
-So for 4 bytes integer => rage 0 to 4B. `char` is unsigned, yet byte/int/long - signed. also `char=char=int`
+So for 4 bytes integer => rage 0 to 4B. `char` is unsigned, yet byte/int/long - signed
 There are several character encoding:
 * ASCII (American Standard Code for Information Interchange)
     * defines 128 characters (0-127)
     * first 32 - non-printable control characters like return or new line
     * nowadays it's a subset of many other encoding
-    * since byte - 8 bits, or 256, but ASCII needs only 128, there were a lot of different implementation to add another 128 bits so we ended up with many computers that treat upper 128 bits differently and depend on your pr upper bits could be resolved quite differently and this led to ANSI
+    * since byte - 8 bits, or 256, but ASCII needs only 128, there were a lot of different implementation to add another 128 bits so we ended up with many computers that treat upper 128 bits differently and depend on your OS, upper bits could be resolved quite differently and this led to ANSI
 * ANSI (American National Standards Institute)
     * general agreement what to do with upper 128 bits